About Pre-Sentence Reports

 A number of assessment tools will be used to help the Probation Officer make their assessment.

 - LS-CMI or YLS-CMI on all clients, this examines any areas of criminogenic need and likelihood of reconviction

 - Stable and Acute 2007 or AIM for clients who sexually offend

 - Spousal Assault Risk Assessment (SARA for male clients who have perpetrated offences of domestic violence

 assessments of literacy and numeracy are undertaken on all eligible clients

 Community Service assessments completed by all clients eligible to receive a custodial sentence

-In reports prepared on children the SER will also indicate the attitudes and response of the parent or guardian to the young person’s offending.
+In reports prepared on children the PSR will also indicate the attitudes and response of the parent or guardian to the young person’s offending.